Carolyn McCarthy: 2010

 Earlier in 2010, it was widely reported that McCarthy was considering entering the 2010 special senatorial election to challenge Senator Kirsten Gillibrand, owing to the latter's support for gun rights.
-Gillibrand had been appointed to the seat on January 23, 2009, by Governor David Paterson to succeed Hillary Clinton, who had left the Senate to become Secretary of State in the new Obama Administration.
+Gillibrand had been appointed to the seat on January 23, 2009, by Governor David Paterson to succeed Hillary Clinton, who had left the Senate to become Secretary of State in the new Obama administration.
 McCarthy commented, saying: "I've spent 15 years trying to prevent gun violence in this country, and if he [Paterson] does pick her [Gillibrand] and if no one goes and primaries her, I will primary her."
 She said she would not let New York be represented by someone with a 100% rating of the NRA.
-On Hardball, McCarthy said that she thought Gillibrand was working for the NRA.
+On MSNBC's Hardball with Chris Matthews, McCarthy said that she thought Gillibrand was working for the NRA.
 On June 4, 2009, however, McCarthy announced that she would not mount a primary challenge to Gillibrand.

 2012

-In early 2012 there was a question as to whether redistricting might eliminate McCarthy's district.
+In early 2012, there was a question as to whether redistricting might eliminate McCarthy's district.
 In the end, her district was left essentially intact.